Infrastructure expert Elizabeth Orchard explains the complex engineering issue in an accessible way for the general public.

 Anything that stops the flow of electricity unexpectedly can cause an electrical fire.

-It could be as simple as a tree branch, or a bird or animal got into the substation and caused a short-circuit which started the fire.
+It could be as simple as a tree branch, or a bird or animal getting into the substation and causing a short-circuit which can start a fire.

 Is it normal for a substation fire to affect the running of an airport?